Queens of Noise: "Midnight Music"

 In sharp contrast to the first two songs on the album, "Midnight Music" is a softer and more melodic song with Currie on lead vocals.
 She was quite happy with the finished version of the song, remarking that it "turned out more fantastic than I thought it would".

 Written by local songwriter Steven Tetsch, Fowley, and Currie together, Fox noted that the song was initially unpopular with the other four members of the band, but in 2000 remarked that upon further listening it was "actually one of the better songs on the album".
-The album's iTunes review echoed this praise by deeming it and "Heartbeat" power ballads that are "unacknowledged precursors to the hair metal sound that would come to dominate Los Angeles in the ‘80s".
 Despite this, Doherty argued that it is not representative of the Runaways' style because it "lacks their spirit and rough around the edges approach".